Get

 2. Think Like a Cat

 Try to have a cat mindset—what would a cat like?
-How do they want to be approached, if they are timid?
+How do they want to be approached if they are timid?
 If they are aggressive, could it be because they are afraid?

-If you only have a short period to spend interacting at that particular moment, pick an activity that fits into the timeframe—such as giving a treat and some praise, or giving them a brushdown in their favorite spot.
+If you only have a short period to spend interacting at that particular moment, pick an activity that fits into the timeframe, such as giving a treat and some praise or giving them a brush down in their favorite spot.
 Lots of small, positive interactions can be just as beneficial as longer ones when it comes to bonding with an abused cat.

-Top tip: the slow blink is a critical move to master when working with any cat, but especially when caring for an abused cat.
+Top Tip: The slow blink is a critical move to master when working with any cat, but especially when caring for an abused cat.
 A slow blink during direct eye contact means things are all good.
 If they return the slow blink, even better!

 3. Don’t Underestimate the Persuasive Power of Food!

-Second, many cats are extremely food-motivated.
+Second, many cats are extremely food motivated.
 This can help you find alternative ways to reward a cat that you are caring for.
 For instance, if you are trying to gain the trust of an abused cat, you might reward them with treats as you spend time with them.
 Alternatively, you may entice them to come out from a hiding spot with some nice food.
 Think creatively, and food can be a huge asset in this way.

-Some cats prefer wet over dry, or vice versa.
-Try lots of different things and find out what your cat likes best.
+Some cats prefer wet over dry or vice versa.
+Try lots of different things, and find out what your cat likes best.
 Then use that to select a variety of tasty treats that are best suited to them.

-Image Credit: IMG Stock Studio, Shutterstock
+Image Credit: IMG-Stock-Studio, Shutterstock

 4. Give Them a “Cat Friendly” Environment

 Caring for cats can be quite different than other animals, especially if the particular cat had a rough start in life.
-When creating a “cat friendly environment” for them, think about hiding spots, background noises, and smells, in particular.
+When creating a “cat-friendly environment” for them, think about hiding spots, background noises, and smells in particular.

 Similarly, cats have a very acute sense of hearing—even normal sounds are amplified for them.
 Therefore, ensure that they have access to a quiet area of the house for sleeping and grooming.
-Similarly, avoid excessive smells when working closely with an animal, as their sensitive noses may be more apt to finding certain smells offensive.
+Similarly, avoid excessive smells when working closely with an animal, as their sensitive noses may be more apt to find certain smells offensive.

 For smells, consider using a pheromone diffuser to help a cat know that the environment they are in is safe.
 Avoiding wearing strong scents when caring for an abused cat will also be helpful.